We don’t support this browser anymore.

 Performance Analysis

 The fund's tracked its index well since launch in April 2019.
 Over the long run, we'd expect the fund to fall behind its benchmark because of the costs involved in running the fund.
-Although that's to be expected from virtually all tracker funds.
+Although that's to be expected from all tracker funds.
 The techniques used by the managers have helped to keep performance close to the index and reduced the tracking difference.

 Due to the exclusions and tilting mechanism within the fund, we would expect its performance to differ slightly from the broader UK stock market.